StatMixedML/Hyper-Trees/README.md

 </center>

 ## `General Information`
-This repo is still under construction.
+This repo contains the official implementation of our paper [Forecasting with Hyper-Trees]().
 The source code of our Hyper-Tree architecture will be made available soon.

 ## `News`
 :boom: [2024-05-13] Added supplementary experiment outputs. <br/>